aapetsi/mpharma-challenge/README.md

 ## Getting started

-Once you have the libraries and dependencies above installed, run the following command to start the flask server `python3 -m flask --app ./app.py run --debug`
+Once you have the libraries and dependencies above installed, do the following:

+1. Initialize the database with the following: `python3 init_db.py`
+2. Run: `python3 -m flask --app ./app.py run --debug` to start the development server in debug mode
-To run the tests run the following code:
-`python3 -m pytest`
+3. To run the test suites, run the following: `python3 -m pytest`

 **Additional information:**

 1. Make sure your postgres server is up and running
+2. Depending on your local installation of `python`, you can run the commands with just `python <command>`

 ## Contributing